LankyCyril/genefab/README.md

 Instances of `Assay` can also be indexed with `.loc[]` and with boolean queries, just like in pandas.

+`Assay.has_arrays` is a boolean flag that is set to `True` if metadata suggests that the assay has array data (simply, if assay metadata contains fields with name "Array Design REF".

 `Assay.available_protocols` returns a set with all "Protocol REF" values referenced by the assay metadata; this is useful for checks like `if "nucleic acid hybridization" in assay.available_protocols: ...`.